 These bruleed chai-spiced pots de creme are creamy, sweet and full of fall chai spice flavors.
 The crunchy burned sugar topping adds a cozy campfire feel.

-Turn the heat off, cover the saucepan and let the mix steep for half an hour.
+Bring the mix to a simmer, then turn the heat off, cover the saucepan and let everything steep for 30 min.

-Strain the spices out of the cream mix, then heat the oven to 300 degrees F. and get a kettle of water to boil for a water bath.
+Step 2.
+Strain the cream mix into a container that you can easily pour from, then set aside.
+Discard the spices.
+Heat the oven to 300 degrees F. and get a kettle of water to boil for a water bath.

-Transfer the custard to a container you can easily pour from, such as a large liquid measuring cup.
+Step 5.
+Transfer the custard into a container you can easily pour from, such as a large liquid measuring cup.

+Step 6.
 Distribute the mix among oven safe jars or ramekins and set them into a baking pan.
-(You will have about 20 fluid ounces of custard, which will fill five 4-ounce ramekins or three 7-ounce ramekins.)

-Let the custard cool to room temperature, then transfer to the fridge and chill for at least three hours.
+Step 8.
+Let the custard cool to room temperature, then transfer to the fridge and chill for at least 3 hours.
 Sprinkle with sugar and use a torch to melt the sugar top.

 More delicious fall dessert recipes: